 As DUI defense lawyers in Charleston, we’ve been asked questions about the Ignition Interlock Device (IID) Program in South Carolina.
-The IID Program is part of “Emma’s Law” that was enacted in October 2014.
+The IID Program is part of “Emma’s Law” that was enacted in October in 2014 and revised June 2015.
 A significant part of this law concerns the use of Ignition Interlock Devices for certain people convicted of drunk driving/DUI offenses.
-In this article, the DUI defense lawyers of Futeral & Nelson explain who MUST enroll in the Ignition Interlock Program, who CAN enroll in the Program, how long a driver must stay in the Program, and the penalties for violating the Program.
+In this article, the DUI defense lawyers of Futeral & Nelson explain who MUST enroll in the Ignition Interlock Program, who CAN enroll in the Program, how long a driver must stay in the Program, the penalties for violating the Program, and the typical cost of the program.

 Who MUST Enroll in the Ignition Interlock Program in South Carolina?

-Just about anyone convicted of a DUI-type crime EXCEPT for those convicted of driving under the influence (DUI) 1st offense or driving with an unlawful alcohol concentration (DUAC) 1st offense who took the breathalyzer test and blew LESS than a 0.15%.
+Just about anyone convicted of a DUI-type crime EXCEPT for those convicted of driving under the influence (DUI) 1st offense or driving with an unlawful alcohol concentration (DUAC) 1st offense who refused the breathalyzer test, or who took it and blew LESS than a 0.15%.

-So, if you’re convicted of DUI or DUAC and blew over a 0.15% or refused the breath test, you must enroll in the program.
+So, if you’re convicted of DUI or DUAC and blew over a 0.15%, you must enroll in the program.
 Also, if you’re convicted of DUI/DUAC 2nd offense or greater, felony DUI, or child endangerment, you must enroll in the program.

 You can apply for a medical waiver if you have a medical condition that makes you incapable of properly operating the ignition interlock device, but your license will be suspended instead.